-It is certainly appealing that SF network models can avoid all Internet-specific structure such as protocol stacks, technological or economic constraints, and user heterogeneity yet make interesting and testable predictions.
-Unfortunately, this yields results that collapse when tested with real data or when examined by domain experts.
-This raises the more basic question of the applicability to highly evolved systems of unstructured, ensemble-based approaches, of which SF networks is just one example, and a largely parallel story in biology further suggests that the answer may be negative.
-Here interesting and testable SF claims about metabolic networks [32, 33] contrast sharply with both real data and concrete HOT models [9].
-Again, functional descriptions and component constraints, such as conservation of energy and small moieties, the biochemical nature of underlying reactions, and the importance of robustness and evolvability prove essential [34].
+This raises the more basic question of the applicability to highly evolved systems of unstructured, ensemble-based approaches, of which SF networks are just one example, and a largely parallel story in biology further suggests that the answer may be negative.
+Here, interesting and testable SF claims about metabolic networks (29, 30) contrast sharply with both real data and concrete HOT models (9).
+Again, functional descriptions and component constraints, such as conservation of energy and small moieties, the biochemical nature of underlying reactions, and the importance of robustness and evolvability prove essential (31).
 However, while the router-level story here may be reflective of a broader debate about methodologies appropriate for complex networks, it is expected to take an even greater effort in domains like biology to reach the same level of clarity.